thom-s/netsec-ps-scripts/delete-remote-deployment-files/README.md

 # delete-remote-deployment-files

 This script will look for files that were not deleted properly during Windows images deployments from MDT and delete them.

+**Use the `-Verbose` parameter for verbose output**

 ## Possible security issue with MDT deployments